Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

-Drink Driving in the UK Drink Driving in the UK
+Drink Driving in the UK

 Modern Breathalyzers

 Enormous advances in breath testing technology have been made since the introduction of early breathalysers in the 1930's.
-Breathalysers these days are more or less completely automatic and are designed to be virtually operator proof to eliminate human error.
+Breathalysers these days are more or less completely automatic and are designed to be virtually operator proof in order to eliminate human error.

-ElectroChemical Fuel Cell Breathalysers
+Electrochemical Fuel Cell Breathalysers

 Electrochemical fuel cell breathalysers are devices in which an electrical current is produced as a result of a chemical reaction taking place on the surface of an electrode system.
 The oxidation of alcohol/ethanol to acetaldehyde is carried out in a fuel cell consisting of a deposit of gold and platinum on a porous disc.
 The chemical reaction that takes place converts any alcohol into acetic acid, this conversion produces a fixed number of electrons per molecule of alcohol.

-The small electrical current produced by the alcohol in a persons breath reacting on the electrode within the machine can be used to give a digital display, move a needle or trigger certain lights on the device, depending on the amount of alcohol detected.
+The small electrical current produced by the alcohol in a persons breath reacting on the electrode within the machine can be used to give a digital display, to move a needle or to trigger certain lights on the device, depending on the amount of alcohol detected.
 Fuel cell technology is particularly suitable for portable screening devices, due to the small size of the cells and the low power requirements of the technology.

-The majority of handheld screening devices used by law enforcement officers use electrochemical fuel cell technology.
+The majority of hand-held screening devices used by law enforcement officers use electrochemical fuel cell technology.
 Fuel cell breathalysers provide accurate results but are quite expensive to manufacture.

 Advantages: